edelgrace/edelgrace.me/content/blog/2018-07-27-book-blogger-hop-46.md

 <a rel="_nofollow" href="http://www.coffeeaddictedwriter.com/p/blog-page.html"><br /> </a><a rel="_nofollow" href="http://www.coffeeaddictedwriter.com/p/blog-page.html">Book Blogger Hop</a> is a weekly meme run by Coffee Addicted Writer.
 Every Friday, a question is posted for the book blog community to discuss.
 This week's question is&#8230;

 > Do you agree or disagree with this statement: A blogger's first name should be in a prominent place on his/her blog.

+I definitely agree!
+Even if the name is an alias, putting a name to the blog can do wonders in making a blog feel more personable.
+With my own blog, my name is in the domain name itself so it's hard to not associate my blog with me.
+There are some blogs where I don't even think of them by the blog title but I think, "Oh that's Jane's blog."
+It does get complicated when names get more common but I think it's good branding.